Whatsapp Icon

 Cervical Cancer Vaccine

-Vaccine for HPV is mainly for the younger generation, and it's for people that have not been diagnosed with HPV infection or cancer, but it's recommended for girls and boys aged 9 to 26.
+Vaccine for HPV is mainly for the younger generation, and it's for people who have not been diagnosed with HPV infection or cancer, but it's recommended for girls and boys aged 9 to 26.
 The vaccination may be less effective if someone has been infected with HPV.
 Also, younger children respond better to the vaccine than older children.

 The CDC advises that all 11 and 12-year-olds receive two doses of HPV vaccination at least six months apart.
 Younger adolescents (ages 9 and 10) and teens (ages 13 and 14) can also be vaccinated in two doses.
 The two-dose plan is helpful for children under the age of 15.